 observed any continuing failure to correct major weaknesses in internal

 (v) In our opinion and according to the information and explanations

 given to us, the Company has not accepted deposits in terms of the

-viii The central Government has not prescribed maintenance of cost
+(vi) The central Government has not prescribed maintenance of cost

-records under section 209 (1) (d) of the Act in respect of any of the
+records under Section 148(1) of the Act in respect of any of the

 activities of the Company.

 were delays in depositing undisputed statutory dues, including Provident

 Service Tax, Cess and other material statutory dues with the appropriate

 amounts payable in respect of the aforesaid dues which were outstanding

-as on 31st March 2013 for a period of more than six months from the date they became payable except
+as on 31st March 2015 for a period of more than six months from the date

-b.
-According to the information and explanations given to us, details
+(b) According to the information and explanations given to us, details

 of disputed Sales Tax, Income Tax, Custom Duty, Wealth Tax, Service